01 · Quickstart

 Offline Quick Verification (No Model Quota Consumed)

-You can verify the full chain without an LLM key (using a deterministic stub agent):
+You can verify the full chain without an LLM key (using a deterministic stub agent).
+Again, open it at 5173:

 PI_WEB_STUB_AGENT=1 pnpm dev

-# or run the offline Node-level streaming e2e:
+# or run the offline Node-level streaming e2e (no browser needed):

 pnpm e2e:nodeCommon Scripts at a Glance